Optimal control under uncertainty: Application to the issue of CAT bonds: Example: CAT bonds in a per event framework for Hurricanes in Florida

 In Figure \ref{finalcash}, we represent the approximated density (by kernel estimation) of the total cash of the insurer at the end of the 30 years.
-On the left, it is the case with $\lambda_{0} = 0.6$ (as it is also the case in Figure \ref{hugeclaim}) and on the right with $\lambda_{0} = 0.5$, i.e. what believes the insurer at the beginning.
+On the left, it is the case with $\lambda_{0} = 0.6$ (the value used in the simulated path of Figure \ref{hugeclaim}) and on the right with $\lambda_{0} = 0.5$, i.e. what believes the insurer at the beginning.
 The solid curve is the case when the insurer plays the optimal control and the dashed curve is when he never issues any CAT bond.
 We also add the quantiles at 99.5\% in term of losses, see the legend.
-In the case with $\lambda_{0} = 0.6$ (left), from which the paths in Figure \ref{hugeclaim} come from, we can see that the standard deviation is reduced.
-And the quantile at 99.5\% is strongly reduced.
+In the case with $\lambda_{0} = 0.6$ (left), from which the path in Figure \ref{hugeclaim} comes from, we can see that the standard deviation is reduced.
+And the quantile at 99.5\% is strongly reduced (in absolute value).
 One can observe that the case $\lambda_{0} = 0.6$ strongly reduces the expected net return in average.
+Without CAT bonds, the mean of the cash distribution is higher, mainly due to the costs associated with issuance and the premium related to the risk transfer to the market.
+On the other hand, the 99.5\% quantile is lower (indicating higher losses) when CAT bonds are not present, as they partially cover extreme risks.